-However if you wish to purchase from one of Dubai’s licensed alcohol shops, you will need a license.
+If you wish to purchase from one of Dubai’s licensed alcohol shops, you will need a license.
 For this reason, residents may drive to other Emirates where an alcohol license isn’t required such as Abu Dhabi, Umm Al Quwain or Ras Al Khaimah.
-This is nicknamed “an alcohol run.”
+This is nicknamed an “alcohol run.”

-Another reason why residents frequently drive to Ras Al Khaimah or Umm Al Quwain for alcohol is due to the fact that alcohol is cheaper there.
+Another reason why residents used to drive to Ras Al Khaimah or Umm Al Quwain for alcohol is due to the fact that alcohol is cheaper there.
 The tax rate on alcohol in Dubai before 2023 was quite high at 30% tax.
 So alcohol runs to infamous places like Barracuda or Al Hamra Cellars are a rite of passage for those living in Dubai.
-Plus it makes a nice day out!
+Plus it made a nice day out!

 Is alcohol expensive in Dubai?

 Dubai is one of the most expensive places in the world for alcohol.
 A beer will typically cost around 45-80 AED ($12-$22/£9-£16) in a bar and a wine is typically similar in price.
 It is also typically served as 125ml at this price.
 They have now gotten rid of the 30% tax that increased alcohol prices but it’s still not the cheapest place in the world for alcohol.

-You should therefore be prepared to pay premium prices for your drinks in most bars and restaurants.
+You should therefore still be prepared to pay premium prices for your drinks in most bars and restaurants.
 Although you can often find happy hour offers, ladies nights and all-inclusive brunches are readily available in many establishments.
 Making Dubai contradictoraly also quite cheap to drink!

 If you’re a woman in Dubai, then you’ll be happy to learn that a ladies night often includes free alcohol for women.
-Typically you are given tokens or vouchers to get up to 3 free drinks.
-These offers are most common in the week.
+Usually you are given tokens or vouchers for 3 free drinks.
+These offers are most common in the week on a Tuesday night.

-Airport duty free alcohol purchases can also work out cheaper as import duties are not added, for more details about buying at the airport.
+Airport duty free alcohol purchases can also work out cheaper as VAT isn’t added, for more details about buying at the airport.
 Read below.

 Can I bring alcohol into Dubai?
 Alcohol at Dubai airport?